seykron/cv/src/cv.en.markdown

 I had my first experience bootstraping an application and managing a development team in another project for JWT.
-The customer wanted to integrate agencies from all over the world in order to share their work and get to know between them.
+The customer wanted to integrate agencies from all over the world in order to share their work and get to know them.
 We built a social network of marketing projects so agencies were able to present creative ideas from anywhere for a project created by another agency.
 The goal was to promote the interaction between agencies in order to build common knowledge and reduce redundancy and costs of content.
 My role in the project kick off was to estimate the effort, set up the infrastructure, and agree with the customer how to manage the project's follow-up and delivery.

 After two years working for JWT, I started working for 55social, another Globant's customer.
-The challenge was to create a social media platform to allow companies manage content and marketing campaigns in social networks.
+The challenge was the creation of a social media platform to allow companies manage content and marketing campaigns in social networks.
 Thanks to a small high-performance team the first beta was ready in four months.
 After two years of development, I left Globant and I continued working for 55social.

 *Technologies: SVN, GIT, Maven, Java EE, MySQL, JackRabbit, Hibernate, Spring MVC, jawr, Freemarker, YahooUI, AWS, ImageMagick, FFMPeg*